-Like other viruses, H5N1 is spread by infected animals coming into contact with others.
+Like other viruses, H5 bird flu is spread by infected animals coming into contact with others.
 Close contact between birds, such as birds which nest colonially, is the most likely mechanism for the virus to spread quickly.
 As the virus appears in saliva and faeces, it can be transported easily in water, mud, sand and chicken litter.